elasticio/elasticio.github.io/content/_components/msdynamics-crm/index.md

 ## Known limitations

 The component was not tested with the latest Microsoft Dynamics CRM version.
-Althouh it was fully tested with one the recent Dynamics releases, 100% compatibility can not be guaranteed
+Althouh it was fully tested with one the recent Dynamics releases, 100% compatibility can not be guaranteed.